TrinityCore/tc-wiki/database/335/world/conditions.md

 CONDITION_DISTANCE_TO (35)
 * **ConditionValue1**:
 Target to which distance is checked
-  - one of ConditionTargets available in current SourceType
+  - one of the ConditionTargets available in current SourceType
 * **ConditionValue2**:
 Distance between current **ConditionTarget** and target specified in **ConditionValue1**
 * **ConditionValue3**: